 Public Sector Nomads is led by Ken Eastwood, Director of Digital Nomads Limited, former Assistant Director at Barnsley MBC and original Project Nomad board member and proof of concept lead.

-The Public Sector Nomads (Scotland) community is led by Mark Baker from Aberdeenshire Council, and a core group of like-minded individuals focussing on promotion and collaboration between the 32 local councils in Scotland.
+The Public Sector Nomads (Scotland) community is led by Mark Baker from South Ayrshire Council, and a core group of like-minded individuals focussing on promotion and collaboration between the 32 local councils in Scotland.

 How can I contact Public Sector Nomads?